practicalli-johnny/jr0cket.github.io-hexo/source/_posts/driving-git-with-emacs-pure-magic-with.html.md

 # And there is more magit

-There is a lot more you can do with magit, which I'll cover in later articles.
+There is a lot more you can do with magit, next up is [Git logs with Magit](/2012/12/driving-git-with-emacs-part-two-may-log.html.html).

 If you are really keen you can have a look at the [Magit documentation](http://philjackson.github.com/magit/magit.html), or if you know what you want to do then the [Magit cheet sheet](http://daemianmack.com/magit-cheatsheet.html) may be more useful.

 # Magit not cutting the mustard ?